DTAS Resilience Fund — Proposal

 We’re already helping ourselves

 CDT isn’t waiting for funding to start.
-DTAS governance support is being accessed, a new admin team is in place, email modernisation is complete, and the basic website consolidation is already underway.
+DTAS governance support is being accessed, a new admin team is in place, email and SharePoint modernisation is underway, and the basic website consolidation is in progress.
 This application is about the work that can’t be done internally — the specialist expertise needed to build governance frameworks, tell our story professionally, and engage our community at the level this site deserves.

 The camp’s story is untold